chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Entity-Relationship diagram.md

 - [[Relationship]] by diamonds - their many or one is written at the bases of the line (see diagram)

 > [!warning] Ternary relationships
-> - Relationships where one relation links more than two tables can become very complicated and confusing
+> - [[relationship|Relationships]] where one relation links more than two tables can become very complicated and confusing
 > - these should ideally be avoided

 > [!diagram] Example of an E-R diagram of a bike shop